- Die Hofmeyrs: 'n Familiegeskiedenis, W. Lou(w); Nico J; S.M; George S; Johannes W. Hofmeyr

 Die boek is bekendgestel op die familiefees in Kaapstad in Desember 1987

 - Hofmeyrs: 'n FamiliegeskiedenisHofmeyr, W. lou(w); Nico J; S. M;George S; Johannes W. Hofmeyr

 Uitgegee met die familiefees in Kaapstad in Desember 1987

 Drag the timetable to go back or further in time (or use l and r).
 Click on the names for more info.

 About the surname Hofmeyr

-- Take a look at the information available on Genealogie Online about the surname Hofmeyr.
+- View the information that Genealogie Online has about the surname Hofmeyr.